-Buffer plantings can achieve a natural look through the use of a variety of native plant materials..
+Buffer plantings that a achieve a natural look through the use of a variety of native plant materials.

-Curbing and enclosed stormwater systems are generally not encouraged in Raymond except where sidewalks or pedestrian corridors are adjacent to traffic lanes.
+Curbing and enclosed stormwater systems are generally not encouraged in Raymond.
 Where curbing is required, it should consist of high quality, durable materials that can stand Maine winters.
 The need for curbing should be partially determined by consideration of stormwater management, pedestrian circulation, and maintenance.